Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Summary Conclusion

-\item[ii)] We demonstrated the self-consistency of our approach by fitting gas density profiles from the TNG simulation with the BFC model and subsequently using the best-fit parameters to predict the DM PDF and vice versa.
-This confirms that the BFC model produces physically consistent descriptions of both local gas distributions and integrated statistics such as the DM PDF.
+\item[i)] \review{We demonstrated the self-consistency of our approach by fitting gas density profiles from the TNG simulation with the BFC model and subsequently using the best-fit parameters to predict the DM PDF.
+This confirms that the BFC model produces physically consistent descriptions of both local gas distributions and integrated statistics such as the DM PDF.}

+\item[ii)] \review{The model is flexible enough to reproduce the IllustrisTNG simulation at five redshifts ($z$ = 0.7, 1.5, 3, 4, and 5) and shows excellent agreement between the analytical predictions and the hydrodynamic simulation results.
+We see, however, that some of the BFC parameters exhibit a redshift dependence when fitted at each redshift individually, suggesting that the BFC parametrisation may require an explicit redshift dependence, in particular for $\mu$ or $M_\mathrm{c}$.
+These findings are consistent with those reported by \citet{2025arXiv250707892S}.}

 \item[iii)] We identified the BFC parameters that determine the PDF shape: the pivot mass scale $ M_\mathrm {c} $, the mass-dependent slope parameter $\mu$, and the outer transition parameter $\delta$.
 These parameters, which directly control the gas profile, emerged as the primary drivers of the PDF morphology, whereas parameters describing the stellar and cold gas components had only minor effects.
 A survey with $\sim 10^4$ FRBs can constrain the gas parameters of the BFC model to similar precision as kSZ and X-ray observations \citep[see as well][]{2025arXiv250707991K,2025ApJ...989...81S}.
-Therefore, FRBs provide an independent measurement of the gas distribution, sensitive to different halo masses and systematics.
+Therefore, FRBs provide an independent measurement of the gas distribution, sensitive to halo mass and to systematics.

 \item[iv)] We used our pipeline to determine how well the FRB DM PDF can be described by a log-normal distribution, and for which number of FRBs this approximation breaks down \citep{2025arXiv250707090K}.
 We demonstrated that while this simple functional form provides an adequate description for a few hundred FRBs, the approximation becomes distinguishable from the true PDF for larger samples.